donkuri/japanese-resources/README.md

-# japanese-resources
+# Japanese Resources

-A collection of Japanese resources meant to compliment immersion, see [here](https://donkuri.github.io/learn-japanese/guide/) for an explanation.
+> A collection of Japanese resources meant to compliment immersion, see [here](https://donkuri.github.io/learn-japanese/guide/) for an explanation.